kebowen730/PV-Simulator/README.md

 Uses a RabbitMQ message broker to simulate electrical power values.

-# Running the Simulator
+# Running the Simulator on Ubuntu

-Clone this repository, open a terminal and navigate to the PV-Simulator directory.
+Open a terminal, clone this repository and navigate to the PV-Simulator directory.

 Create a Python3 virtual environment and run: